 Delivered in the classroom or outside in a quiet area.

-Delivered by a teacher or most often a Learning Support Assistant who has had training to deliver the intervention or support programme that is best designed to meet the needs of your child.
+Delivered by a teacher or most often a Learning Support Practitioner or Teaching Assistant who has had training to deliver the intervention or support programme that is best designed to meet the needs of your child.

-(which means your child has been identified by the class teacher as needing some extra support in school in addition to intervention group work)
+School based support (which means your child has been identified by the class teacher as needing some extra support in school in addition to intervention group work):

 For your child this would mean:

-Your child will have a Passport to Learning (previously an IEP).
+Your child will have a Passport to Learning.

-He/ She will engage in individual work and/or group sessions with specific targets to help him/her to make more progress.
-Supported by the Teacher or Teaching Assistant.
+Your child will engage in individual work and/or group sessions with specific targets to help them to make more progress, which will be supported by the Teacher or Teaching Assistant.

 This type of support is available for any child who has specific gaps in their understanding of a subject/area of learning.

-Local Authority central services such as the ASD Outreach Team or Sensory Service ( for students with a hearing or visual need)
+Local Authority central services such as the Inclusive Learning Support Team (ILS) or the Sensory Service (for students with a hearing or visual need)

-Outside agencies such as the Speech and Language therapy Service or the Early Years Speech and Language Therapy Service (SALT or EYSLES).
+Outside agencies such as the Speech and Language Therapy Service (SALT) or Occupational Therapy.

 For your child this would mean:

-Your child will have been identified by the class teacher/SENCO (or you will have raised your concerns) as needing more specialist input instead of, or in addition to, quality first teaching, School Action provision and intervention groups.
+Your child will have been identified by the class teacher/SENCo (or you will have raised your concerns) as needing more specialist input instead of, or in addition to, quality first teaching, school support provision and intervention groups.